Whitmore (horse): 2018: five-year-old season

 "We got a perfect trip.
 We saved all the ground and we got lucky that a hole opened on the turn for home.
 That's when I let him run and he was feeling good today.
 Last time we got in a little trouble and today we got a clean trip.
 Everything was perfect and we'll take the victory," Santana said.

 Whitmore's next start was in the Phoenix Stakes on October 5.
 The favorite was three-year-old Promises Fulfilled, facing older horses for the first time after winning the Amsterdam Stakes and H. Allen Jerkens Stakes at Saratoga Race Course.
 Promises Fulfilled went to the early lead and set a strong early pace of 22.50 for the quarter and 45.09 for the half.
 Whitmore stalked in third place, then gradually closed ground down the stretch, coming up a head short at the wire.

 Whitmore faced another top-notch field in the 2015 Breeders' Cup Sprint, held on November 3 at Churchill Downs.
 The betting favorites were Imperial Hint (3-2), Roy H (5-2), Limousine Liberal (5-1), and Promises Fulfilled (9-2).
 Whitmore was solidly backed as well at 7–1.
 He broke slowly and settled in last place along the rail behind a very fast pace of 21:35 seconds for the first quarter-mile set by Promises Fulfilled.
 Roy H bobbled at the start after bumping into his stall, then made up ground while racing four wide and took the lead after half a mile completed in :44.21.
 Whitmore was still in seventh at this point, 5 3/4 lengths behind.
 He shifted position several times while trying to get clear from traffic.
-He closed well to finish second, but was no match for Roy H who won by 3 1/4 lengths.
+He closed to finish second but was no match for Roy H, who won by 3 1/4 lengths.